John Charles Robertson (army officer): Interwar period

 On his return to Geelong, Robertson worked for Pettitt Robertson Pty Ltd, John Robertson and Sons Pty Ltd having been amalgamated with Pettitt that year.
-John was placed in charge of the Order Department.
+Robertson was placed in charge of the Order Department.

-According to his military service record, Robertson’s appointment with the A.I.F. was terminated on 4 March 1920.
+According to his military service record, Robertson's appointment with the A.I.F. was terminated on 4 March 1920.
 He joined the 23rd Battalion, part of the Citizen Military Forces on a part-time basis and went away on camps every year.
 His letter of termination from the A.I.F. noted that, had he not joined the Citizens Military Forces, he would have been placed on the Reserve of Officers.
-Robertson was promoted to Captain on 30 April 1921.
+Robertson was promoted to captain on 30 April 1921.

 Robertson married Margaret Dorothy Aikman in Geelong on 23 September 1922 and they had three children.
 He was a buyer for Pettitt Robertson until the mid-1920s, travelling to Tasmania, New South Wales and all over Victoria inspecting and establishing contracts with companies such as the Melbourne Harbour Trust, the Tramways Board, and the Electricity Commission.

-In the late 1920s, Robertson was put in charge of Pettitt Robertson's Geelong yard and dispatch where one of his duties was to inspect and report on all timbers received.
+In the late 1920s, Robertson was put in charge of Pettitt Robertson's Geelong yard and dispatch, where one of his duties was to inspect and report on all timbers received.
 The economic impact of the Great Depression forced Pettitt Robertson Pty Ltd to close.
 A notice on page 2 of The Age (Melbourne) in 1932 refers to the sale of Pettitt Robertson's stock.
 Robertson lost his job at a critical point in his life with a very young family.